deepbas/DEEPAK-website/content/project/internal-project/exoplanet-modeling/index.md

 ## Uncertainty Quantification and Feature Reduction in PME Feature Importance Analysis

 When delving deep into the realms of uncertainty quantification and feature reduction in predictive modeling, it's crucial to evaluate feature importance metrics critically.
-The provided PME (Predictive Modeling Estimate) Feature Importance Analysis offers a valuable lens for this task.
+The provided PME (Proportional Marginal Effects) Feature Importance Analysis offers a valuable lens for this task.
 Below is a nuanced exploration of its significance in the described contexts:

 ### **Uncertainty Quantification**: